 We start off getting to know you and introduce you to the studio and where everything is.
 We outline what to expect during the course and discuss some of the history and theory of ashtanga yoga.
 We give some personal insights as to how the practice has changed our own lives and make sure everyone feels comfortable and at ease with what to expect during the course and at the studio.

 We learn Sun Salutation A, some of the basic standing postures and basic seated postures (all with modifications for beginners) and finish with relaxation.

 We introduce the 3 fundamentals of ashtanga yoga : Breath, Bandha and Drishti.
 We start to practice the correct breathing and work on coordinating the breath with our movement.

-We revisit Sun Salutation A and introduce Sun Salutation B (modified for beginners).
+We introduce Sun Salutation B (modified for beginners).
 We add on a few more standing postures and revisit the basic seated postures (with modifications for beginners), introduce the preparation for backbend and finish with relaxation.

 We introduce the concept of bandhas and start to practice engaging them first on their own and then with the postures.

 We add on a few more basic seated postures (with modifications for beginners) and introduce the preparation for shoulder stand.
 And of course finish with relaxation.

 We introduce the concept of drishti and start to practice our gazing points while working on the physical postures.
 We also introduce the vinyasa and why it’s s important to the practice of ashtanga yoga.